kstenerud/concise-text-encoding/cte-specification.md

 #### Example

     <
-        first = "This is the first item" new_second = "This is the second item" old_second = "This used to be the second item"
+        first_item           = "This is the first item" second_item          = "This is the second item" previous_second_item = "This used to be the second item"
     >